smaht-dac/pipelines-docs/DOCS/ANALYSIS/Long-Read_RNA-seq_Kinnex/4_Classification_and_Filtering.md

 pigeon prepare annotation.gtf reference.fasta
 ```

-This command sorts and indexes the GTF annotation and genome FASTA for compatibility with Pigeon.
+This command sorts and indexes the GTF annotation and genome FASTA files for compatibility with Pigeon.

 *Note: The annotation file used is the GENCODE comprehensive gene annotations.
 For more detailed information please refer to the GENCODE documentation under “Genome Annotations” section.*